 Gynecological cancer occurs when certain cells within the female reproductive organs grow in an uncontrolled, abnormal, manner.
 These organs include the cervix, ovaries and uterus.

 Cervical cancer forms in the tissues of the cervix, the organ that connects the uterus and vagina.
 Cervical cancer growth often has no symptoms, however, it can be detected with a Pap test.
-The American Cancer Society estimates that more than 14.480 new cases of cervical cancer will be diagnosed in the United States and nearly 4,290 will die from the disease in 2021.
+The American Cancer Society estimates that more than 13,960 new cases of cervical cancer will be diagnosed in the United States in 2023.

 Ovarian cancer is a rare cancer that begins in the ovaries, the egg-producing female reproductive organs.
 There are two types of ovarian cancer — germ cell and stromal cell.
 Germ cell cancer starts in the cells that form eggs in the ovary and stromal cell cancer begins in the cells that produce female hormones and hold the ovarian tissues together.
-The American Cancer Society estimates about 21,410 women will receive a new diagnosis of ovarian cancer., and about 13,770 women will die from ovarian cancer in 2021.
+The American Cancer Society estimates about 19,710 women will receive a new diagnosis of ovarian cancer in 2023.

 Ovarian cancer ranks fifth in cancer deaths among women, accounting for more deaths than any other cancer of the female reproductive system.

 Uterine or endometrial cancer forms in the tissue lining of the uterus, the pear-shaped organ where a fetus develops.
 In the most common type of uterine cancer, called endometrial adenocarcinoma, cancer begins in the cells that make and release mucus and other fluids.
 In uterine sarcomas, malignant cells form in the muscle of the uterus or in the uterine lining.
 Uterine sarcomas are much less common than endometrial cancer, accounting for fewer than five percent of all uterine cancers.
 However, they are much more aggressive and can spread quickly to other sites.
-For 2021, the National Cancer Institute estimates 66,570 new cases of uterine cancer and 12,940 deaths from the disease.
-Uterine cancer represents 3.6 percent of all new cancer cases.
+The American Cancer Society estimates that 66,200 new cases of uterine cancer will be diagnosed in 2023.

 The molecular imaging technologies currently being used for gynecological cancers are positron emission tomography (PET) scanning and PET in conjunction with computer-aided tomography (CT) scanning (PET-CT).